NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### idf

 The *input data file* (IDF) is an ascii file containing the data describing the building and HVAC system to be simulated.
 Many example files are installed as part of the EnergyPlus installation.
-Additionally, a spreadsheet file “ExampleFiles.xls”  contains columnar descriptions of each file’s features.
+Additionally, a spreadsheet file "ExampleFiles.xls"  contains columnar descriptions of each file’s features.

 #### imf

-The *input macro file* (IMF) is an ascii file containing the data describing the building and HVAC system to be simulated and will have some contents of “macro” commands.
-The Auxiliary programs document describes use of the macro commands and the program that processes them – EP-Macro.
+The *input macro file* (IMF) is an ascii file containing the data describing the building and HVAC system to be simulated and will have some contents of "macro" commands.
+The Auxiliary programs document describes use of the macro commands and the program that processes them - EP-Macro.
 Many example files are installed as part of the EnergyPlus installation.

 #### ini